Chat with us

 Choosing the right administration method for testosterone replacement therapy (TRT) significantly affects dosage determination and overall treatment efficacy.
 Each method has its unique dosing strategies:

-1. Injectable Testosterone: Testosterone esters like testosterone enanthate and testosterone cypionate are commonly administered through intramuscular injections.
-The dosage and frequency depend on the specific ester used but generally range from once every week to once every two weeks, aiming for stable hormone levels over time.
+1. Injectable Formulations: Hormone esters are commonly administered through subcutaneous injections.
+The dosage and frequency depend on the specific formulation used but generally range from once to twice a week, aiming for stable hormone levels over time.

-2. Topical Formulations: Testosterone gels, patches, and creams are applied directly to the skin, allowing for transdermal absorption of the hormone.
-The dosage for these formulations is typically measured in milligrams of testosterone per application, and the application is usually recommended daily to maintain consistent hormone levels.
+2. Topical Formulations (Hydrogels): Hydrogels are applied directly to the skin, allowing for transdermal absorption of the hormone.
+The dosage for these formulations is typically measured in milligrams per application, and the application is usually recommended daily to maintain consistent hormone levels.

 Initial Dosage and Titration Strategies in TRT